-The Austin immigration attorneys at the William Jang, PLLC charge the following in attorney’s fees for normal cases filed from within the United States at the USCIS (please take a moment to read this disclaimer), along with the fees charged by the USCIS:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC charge the following in attorney’s fees for normal cases filed from within the United States at the USCIS (please take a moment to read this disclaimer), along with the fees charged by the USCIS:

-- $460 for the filing fee charged by USCIS to pay for the main petition
+- $460 USCIS filing fee for the main petition

-- $150 for the USCIS Fraud Prevention and Detection Fee (during initial petition)
+- $150 USCIS Fraud Prevention and Detection Fee (initial petition)

 Consult with an Austin Immigration Attorney

 At the Law Office of William Jang, PLLC, our Austin immigration attorneys are extensively experienced with the representation of individuals applying for the H-2B visa/status.
 To discuss how one of our Austin immigration attorneys can help you, please call our Austin offices at (512) 323-2333 today.

 Our firm works with temporary, seasonal, non-agricultural skilled, and unskilled workers every day to help them get the documentation required to work in the U.S. Following are questions we are frequently asked throughout the process.

 The H-2B is a temporary foreign worker program, commonly referred to as a guestworker program.
 The H-2B program allows the employment of foreign workers by U.S.-based employers for temporary periods.
 These nonimmigrant visas are different from “green cards,” which are immigrant visas that grant permanent residence.
 With this program, the employer owns the H-2B visa.

 What type of temporary work does H2-B apply to?